M5ez/M5ez/README.md

 Because there are multiple functions that get told what buttons are going to be displayed, it would get a little hairy to give each of these function 18 possible arguments for the key names and captions.
 So for your convenience, all the keys you want displayed and detected are specified as one string.
 The different key names and captions are separated with hashes.
 You can specify one key name like `OK`, which means you will only use the middle button, it will say OK on it and it will also return the string "OK" to your code.

 If you specify three keys, like `yes # no # maybe` you will get three buttons with only one function per button.
 If you specify six keys, they will be the short and long presses for each key.
-If you specify nine, the last three will specify the AB, BC and AC button-combo functions respectively.
+If you specify nine, the last three will specify the AB, BC and AC button-combi functions respectively.
 Specifying any other number of keys does not work, so the string should always contain one, three, six or nine parts, separated by hashes.

 ![](images/buttons2.png)